bluestacks/dev-ops-challenge/README.md

 # Assignment 1

-This assignment is to create an Amazon CloudFront(CDN) for your static content website which you have to host on S3 bucket with domain name (https://devopschallenge.abctest.in)
+This assignment is to create an Amazon CloudFront(CDN) for your static content website which you have to host on S3 bucket (https://xxxxxxxxx.cloudfront.net/)

-Case A. If the user opens (https://devopschallenge.abctest.in) it should be seen "Hello, CDN origin is working fine"
+Case A. If the user opens (https://xxxxxxxxx.cloudfront.net/) it should be seen "Hello, CDN origin is working fine"

-      A.1 Create SSL in AWS(Certificate Manager) for the domain name with DNS verification and provide us CNAME record for validation
-      A.2 This behavior object content stays in an Edge Cache at for at least 48 hours
+      A.1 This behavior object content stays in an Edge Cache at for at least 48 hours

-Case B. If user opens (https://devopschallenge.abctest.in/devops-folder/) it should fetch from other S3 bucket and user should see "Hello, CDN 2 origin is working fine"
+Case B. If user opens (https://xxxxxxxxx.cloudfront.net/devops-folder/) it should fetch from other S3 bucket and user should see "Hello, CDN 2 origin is working fine"

       B.1 This behavior header should base caching on HOST and CloudFront-Viewer-Country

-# NOTE: We owned abctest.in domain.

-# NOTE: Please provide a CNAME record for the validation of SSL and domain to add in our DNS.
+# NOTE: Please create CloudFront Distribution without the Alternate Domain Names (CNAMEs) and share the CDN domain name to validate the assignment.

 # Assignment 2